Last Updated: March 26, 2026

 Contrary to popular belief, these fish are not true anthias species belonging to the Anthias genus.
 Instead, they belong to the Pseudanthias genus.
 As a fish species of Pseudanthias, these medium-sized fish have very bright colors that bring great contrast to the aquarium setting.

-Though these peaceful fish can be found throughout many ecosystems, there is little physical difference between populations.
+Though these peaceful fish is found throughout many ecosystems, there is little physical difference between populations.

 Hermaphroditism And Sexual Dimorphism